-- Parents/carers have a responsibility to: - Discuss safeguarding issues with their children, support the School in their safeguarding approaches, and reinforce appropriate safe behaviours at home - o Identify changes in behaviour which could indicate that their child is at risk of harm online, or in the wider community. - Seek help and support from the School, or other appropriate agencies, if they or their child have any safeguarding concerns - o Contribute to the development of the School's safeguarding policies - A statement in the School prospectus/website will inform parents and carers about our duties and responsibilities under child protection and safeguarding procedures. - Parents can obtain a copy of the Safeguarding and Child Protection Policy and other related policies on request and can view them via the website (Insert web address here).
+- Parents/carers have a responsibility to: - Discuss safeguarding issues with their children, support the Setting in their safeguarding approaches, and reinforce appropriate safe behaviours at home - o Identify changes in behaviour which could indicate that their child is at risk of harm online, or in the wider community. - Seek help and support from the Setting, or other appropriate agencies, if they or their child have any safeguarding concerns - o Contribute to the development of the Setting's safeguarding policies - A statement in the Parent Handbook/website will inform parents and carers about our duties and responsibilities under child protection and safeguarding procedures. - Parents can obtain a copy of the Safeguarding and Child Protection Policy and other related policies on request and can view them via the website.